28

 These elements give a clearer structure to your web document, improving readability for both users and search engines.
 Using semantic elements not only helps with SEO but also provides a more accessible web experience.

-- Use semantic HTML elements to provide a logical structure and meaningful content hierarchy.
+- Usesemantic HTML elementsto provide a logical structure and a hierarchy of meaningful content.

 - Ensure all images, audio, and video elements have descriptive alt text to make them accessible to screen readers.